-In NJC, we offer subject combinations that favours your interest towards certain subjects.
+In NJC, we offer subject combinations that favour your interest towards certain subjects.

 At the same time, these specific combinations will get you your desired courses in universities, be it local or international.